LPgenerator/L0xyd/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-lpg-load-balancer could always use more documentation, whether as part of the
+L0xyd could always use more documentation, whether as part of the
-official lpg-load-balancer docs, in docstrings, or even on the web in blog posts,
+official L0xyd docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/LPgenerator/lpg-load-balancer/issues.
+The best way to send feedback is to file an issue at https://github.com/LPgenerator/L0xyd/issues.

 If you are proposing a feature: